Zwilla/bmminer/README.md

 Bitmain send at minimum 95.03 BTC to this address, you got an invoice by me and didn't paid it yet.

-Send it to this address: 1GAmjXh6fidBcR4KrtEYceEV5zSCLJGn2r
+Send it to this address: 1GAmjXh6fidBcR4KrtEYceEV5zSCLJGn2r verify the address here [->link to zwilla.de](https://www.zwilla.de/goods/software/donation-product-for-changing-bmminer-into-cgminer-4-9-2/)

 The [invoice](https://www.zwilla.de/wp-content/uploads/2017/10/Invoice-Bitmaintech-No.-2017042801.pdf) was ordered by your CEO and Yang Bai